 If you find a branch on a poinsettia broken for some reason, you can temporarily mend it if the stem has not been completely severed from the plant, but eventually the plant material will die.
 You can get a good seven to 10 days more from the stem and keep the appearance of a nice full plant during that time.

 Use plant tape to reattach the broken bit to the main body of the plant.
 Hold it in place with a slender stake or pencil and wrap the plant tape around the stake and the stem.

 You can also just remove the stem, hold the cut end over the flame of a pillar candle and sear the end.
 That will keep the sap inside the stem and allow it to persist for several days as part of a flower arrangement.

 A rooting hormone can be valuable in this endeavor.
 Rooting hormones encourage root cells to reproduce, growing healthy roots in less time than they would do without the hormone.
 Hormones always influence change and processes in the human and plant cell.

 Take the broken stem and cut the end off so it is fresh and sap bleeds from the severed location.
-Where an entire branch on poinsettia broke, cut off the slender tip about 3 to 4 inches from the end.
+Where an entire branch on poinsettia broke, cut off the slender tip about 3 to 4 inches (7.6 to 10 cm.) from the end.
 Use this piece and dip it into rooting hormone.
 Shake off any excess and insert it into a soilless planting medium, such as peat or sand.

 Put the cutting in a light area and cover the pot with a plastic bag to keep moisture in.
 Rooting can take several weeks, during which time you will need to keep the medium lightly moist.
 Remove the bag for one hour daily so the stem doesn’t stay too wet and rot.
 Once the cutting has rooted, transplant it into regular potting soil and grow on as you would any poinsettia.